It was not easy to sit on or control such a beast, but Elanore clung to the reins as tightly as she could manage. “Turn north,” she told the lion.

 He ran his hands over his face, almost resigned to that fact.
 “I’ll think this over.”

-“Thank you,” she heard the reluctant agreement there and looked at him again.
-Idly she wondered if her mother had often the same sort of difficulty convincing him to do something.
-Embarrassed by that stray thought and a self-consciousness that hadn’t been there a few moments before, Elanore dropped her gaze to her lap.
-She wanted to ask him something, but dared not while his wife sat there with her tea.
+“Thank you,” she heard the reluctant agreement there and idly wondered if her mother had often the same sort of difficulty convincing him to do something.
+Embarrassed by the stray thought and a self-consciousness that hadn’t been there a few moments before, Elanore dropped her gaze to her lap.
+She wanted to ask him something but dared not while his wife sat there with her tea.

-Mrs. Caderyn watched Elanore carefully.
+Mrs. Caderyn suddenly intervened.
 “Even if you haven’t, I would not mind Miss Redley’s company if she can spare it.”

 Wilhelm appeared uncomfortable but begrudgingly agreed.

 Elanore smiled weakly, looking somewhat relieved.
 “My apologies again for troubling you.
-I’m deeply grateful for your time.”
-She bowed to them both before she proceeded outside.
+Given all that has happened in the past, I can only say that I’m deeply grateful for your time.”
+She bowed to the woman and proceeded outside.

-The man followed her out the door, waving off his men as he did so.
-The lion stood as the hunters disappeared and waited expectantly for Elanore to say something.
+The man followed her out the door, waving off his men as he did so and taking advantage of the opportunity to look at the lion more closely.

 “You are fortunate my wife took an interest in you,” he said as he stood by and watched the girl clumsily climb the lion.
 “She is not from here and never knew your mother.
-Do not mistake her kindness today as an overture of friendship.
-I suspect,” he said neutrally, “she thinks to understand the past by examining you.”
+Do not presume that she means to befriend you.
+I suspect,” he said coolly, “she thinks to understand the past by examining you.”

-Elanore gasped at such an unflattering and cold statement – startling the lion.
+Elanore, used to kindness, gasped — startling the lion.
 “Certainly you must know we are nothing alike.”

 Wilhelm’ reached out to steady the beast that carried the girl on its back.
-His expression was unfathomable as he answered.
 “Indeed, I do.”

 Please continue to support the free advertising of this story through venues like TopWebFiction by voting for this story here.